sk97045/booknotes/system-design/system-design-interview/chapter11 - Design a Notification System/README.md

  * Notification templates are added to provide a coherent notification experience.
  * Monitoring and tracking systems are added to keep track of system health for future improvements.

+## Jordan video notes

+ * In order to do de-duplication on client we need: 16 bytes(UUID for idempotency key) * 65K Users (Number of ports per server) * 1000 notifications = 1 GB not too bad

 ![jordan-channel-jordan](images/notificaiton-service-jordan.png)

 # Step 4 - Wrap up